maximromanov/tnt_wien_spring2018/02_CommandLine/README.md

 * The `..` means “one directory back”—if `pwd` gives you `/Users/user`, then `..` means `/Users`.
 * If the path does not start with a `.` or a `/` or a `~`, then it will be assumed to start with a `./`, that is, “start from the current working directory.”

 Let’s wander around a bit.
-[Before that download the zip file with the materials of the course: [https://github.com/maximromanov/tnt_wien_spring2018/archive/master.zip](https://github.com/maximromanov/tnt_wien_spring2018/archive/master.zip)].
+Before that download the zip file with the materials of the course: [https://github.com/maximromanov/tnt_wien_spring2018/archive/master.zip](https://github.com/maximromanov/tnt_wien_spring2018/archive/master.zip).
 Unzip it somewhere and go to that folder in your `Terminal` or `Powershell`.

 ```
-cd ~
+cd /path/to/the/folder/tnt_wien_spring2018
 pwd
 ```

 ```
-cd ..
+cd ./cd 02_CommandLine/
 pwd
 ```